Pride is a uniquely spiritual sin and all the more deadly and dangerous for that.

 It was the first sin (Ezek.
 28.15-7), the vile fountainhead of all other depravity.
 Yet, like an astute computer hacker, it so easily escapes detection, even by a most tender and vigilant conscience (Ps.
 73.22, 2 Chr.
 32.26).

-It is a Goliath sin, even though sometimes presenting itself sweetly in the guise of virtue or self denial (Col.2.18)
+It is a Goliath sin, yet whispers like Delilah, sometimes presenting itself sweetly in the guise of virtue or self denial (Col.2.18)

 It is a spreading but unsensed leprosy that cloys every motive, taints every act of worship or dedication, and quickly defiles and destroys our virtues (Jer.
 17.9).

 How then shall we master pride?
 Human wisdom and human efforts, even the most extreme ascetic practices, are useless against this demon (Col.2.23).

 On the contrary, like a master swordsman, pride often exploits such misguided efforts to wound us even more sorely than before!
 (Mt 23.15)